iamericanartist/cohort14-photos/README.md

 ***
 #### Add More!
 If ya'll would like to add other photos up on here, just make a pull request and put them in the **other** folder!
-Be sure to think "would I want my mom/grandma/boss to see these" when you're adding stuff!
+Be sure to think "_would I want my mom/grandma/boss to see these?_" when you're adding stuff!
 KEEP IT CLEAN :dew:ds!